mattbaird/elastigo/README.md

 status updates
 ========================

+* *2014-5-21* Note: Drone.io tests are failing, I don't know why because the build and tests are working fine for me on my ubuntu box running the docker elasticsearch image.
+It's possible there is a timing issue.
+Any Ideas?
 * *2013-9-27* Fleshing out cluster and indices APIs, updated vagrant image to 0.90.3
 * *2013-7-10* Improvements/changes to bulk indexer (includes breaking changes to support TTL), Search dsl supports And/Or/Not